 PROCESS: Type IV decisions include only quasi-judicial plan amendments and zone changes.
 These applications involve the greatest amount of discretion and evaluation of subjective approval standards and must be heard by the city commission for final action.
 The process for these land use decisions is controlled by ORS 197.763.
 At the evidentiary hearing held before the planning commission, all issues are addressed.
 If the planning commission denies the application, any party with standing (i.e., anyone who appeared before the planning commission denial to the city commission either in person or in writing) may appeal the planning commission denial to the city commission.
 If the planning commission denies the application and no appeal has been received within ten days of the issuance of the final decision then the action of the planning commission becomes the final decision of the city.
-If the planning commission for final consideration.
+If the planning commission votes to approve the application, that decision is forwarded as a recommendation to the city commission for final consideration.
 In either case, any review by the city commission is on the record and only issues raised before the planning commission may be raised before the city commission.
 The city commission decision is the city's final decision and is appealable to the land use board of appeals (LUBA) within twenty-one days of when it becomes final.
 IF YOU HAVE ANY QUESTIONS ABOUT THIS APPLICATION, PLEASE CONTACT THE PLANNING DIVISION OFFICE AT (503) 722-3789.

-Recommended Conditions of Approval Planning Files TP 17-03 & ZC 17-02
+Recommended Conditions of Approval Planning Files TP 17-07 & ZC 17-03